alxmrs/website/src/cv.md

   - Pangeo Forge is aiming to become the canonical open ecosystem of data engineering recipes for producing cloud-optimized, analysis ready data, i.e. the conda-forge of scientific datasets.
   - I contributed bug fixes and the Beam integration upstream to Pangeo Forge to produce ARCO-ERA5.
   - [I was the impetus](https://github.com/pangeo-forge/pangeo-forge-recipes/issues/256#issuecomment-1026428221) for Pangeo Forge to transition their data engineering system to Apache Beam.
-  - To support Pangeo Forge, I contributed a Dask runner to Apache Beam ([which I presented at PyData NYC](https://m.youtube.com/watch?v=uGEQkws1Low)).
+  - To support Pangeo Forge, I contributed a Dask runner to Apache Beam ([and presented it at PyData](https://m.youtube.com/watch?v=uGEQkws1Low)).
   - Pangeo Forge would go on to cloud optimize [over 4,000 CMIP6 datasets via Apache Beam](https://x.com/JuliusBusecke/status/1781429813258932710).
   - The ARCO-ERA5 corpus likely includes the [biggest single Zarr ever created](https://x.com/shoyer/status/1805735177517416749).
 - Awards and recognition received while on Anthromet: